Visiting Whitsundays safely

 - If you cannot book online, see camping bookings for further options.

 Commercial photography permits are required if you intend to sell any photographs taken of national park islands in the Whitsundays.
 Organised event permits are required for organised group activities that may interfere with general public use.
 Commercial activity permits are required for any commercial activities.
-Contact us for further information.
+View permits and fees for further information.

 No pets permitted on national park islands or intertidal lands adjacent to national park islands.